cannam/repoint/README.md

  4. It doesn't know how to build anything.
 It just brings in the source code, and your build process is assumed to know what to do with it.
-This also means it doesn't care what language the source code is in.
+This also means it doesn't care what language the source code is in or what build tool you use.

-Besides those limitations, it has one big advantage:
+Vext has one big advantage:

  1. It's equivalent to just checking out a bunch of repositories yourself, but with a neater interface.
-That makes it unintrusive and easy to understand, and suitable for situations where there isn't really a package manager that will do the job.
+That makes it unintrusive, easy to understand, and suitable for situations where there isn't really a package manager ready to do the job.

 Vext was originally intended for use with projects written in C++ and SML, having in the range of 1-20 library dependencies to a project.